Our Sustainability Commitment

 We are avid users of the Sustainable Packaging Coalition’s resources and tools to help guide our clients with the best sustainable design options through supply chains, printing and packaging.
 Our goal is to create print and packaging that is good for people and the environment.

-All of our print materials and packaging are done with 100% post-consumer waste (PCW), chlorine free, recycled, compostable, FSC-Certified or hybrid paper, using low VOC or vegetable based inks.
+All of our print materials and packaging are done with 100% post-consumer waste (PCW), chlorine free, recycled, biodegradable, compostable, FSC-Certified or hybrid paper, using low VOC, algae inks or vegetable based inks.
 We estimate print quantities as accurately as possible to avoid overproducing and print locally at an FSC Certified printer or near a client’s location to minimize carbon emissions.
-(Some of our favorite sustainable paper stock sources are Neenah Environment, Mohawk Loop, New Leaf and French Paper’s Kraft-Tone.)
+(Some of our favorite sustainable paper stock sources are Neenah Environment, Mohawk Renewal, Mohawk Loop, New Leaf and French Paper’s Kraft-Tone.)

 Our Top 10 In-House Sustainability Practices